 Proof of Stake Explained!

 Because cryptocurrencies are decentralized and not controlled by financial institutions, they require a method to verify transactions.
 Proof of stake (PoS) is one method that many cryptos employ.

 Proof of stake is a consensus mechanism that is used to validate cryptocurrency transactions.
-Owners of cryptocurrency can stake their coins in this system, giving them the right to check new blocks of transactions and add them to the blockchain.
+Owners of cryptocurrencies can stake their coins in this system, giving them the right to check for new blocks of transactions and add them to the blockchain.

 This method is an alternative to proof of work, Bitcoin’s first consensus mechanism.
 Proof of stake has grown in popularity as concern about the environmental impact of cryptocurrency mining has grown.

 What’s Proof of Stake?

 Proof-of-stake is a cryptocurrency consensus algorithm for processing transactions and creating new blocks in a blockchain.
 A consensus mechanism is a method for validating entries in a distributed database and keeping the database secure.
 This is achieved when at least 51% of the nodes, i.e., computers on the blockchain, reach an agreement on a certain truth before execution.